tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 Provide a checklist for the students with the commands necessary to start the chain, as well as a backup chain for students to use if something went wrong with theirs.

-Circulate around with the TAs to ensure that everyone is able to start their networks.
-If any student cannot complete this, ask them to pair with a neighbor until they can troubleshoot their system during a break.
+Circulate with the TAs to ensure that everyone is able to start their networks.
+If any student cannot complete this, have them pair up with a neighbor during the break to troubleshoot their system.

 **Instructions:**